-Stamp duty is payable on many legal and commercial documents.
-It is so named because stamps on documents, following their presentation to the Stamp Office, indicate its payment (unless an arrangement operates whereby the document has a printed indication of the amount of duty payable).
-The main stamp duties are levied on stock and share transactions and on conveyances and transfers of land and property.
 Table 10 gives stamp duty rates as they stand currently.
 For most land and property transactions, there is a threshold of £60,000 below which no stamp duty is paid.
-A different threshold - £150,000 - applies to non-residential properties and, from December 2003, to residential properties in certain designated disadvantaged areas.
-Non-residential properties in disadvantaged areas are exempt altogether from stamp duty.
-For land and property above the threshold, rates of duty apply to the whole purchase price, including the part below the threshold.
-For stocks and shares, there is no threshold and stamp duty is levied at 0.5% of the price of the shares.
+A different threshold - £150,000 - applies to properties in certain designated disadvantaged areas and, since December 2003, to non-residential properties; non-residential properties in disadvantaged areas are exempt altogether from stamp duty.
+For land and property above this exemption threshold, a range of duty rates applies, depending on the purchase price.
+The appropriate rate of duty applies to the whole purchase price, including the part below the relevant threshold.
+As a result, a small difference in the purchase price can lead to a large change in tax liability if it moves the transaction across a threshold; this structure creates unnecessary distortions in the property market and is long overdue for reform.
+For shares and bonds, there is no threshold and stamp duty is levied at 0.5% of the purchase price.
 The total duty payable is always rounded up to the next multiple of £5.